Aryetis/Obenkyobo/DevReadme.md

 ### Which serial port should I solder onto ?

-This <a href="gethighstayhigh"> blog entry</a> references a lot of Kobo internal layout.
+This <a href="http://gethighstayhigh.co.uk/kobo-self-build/">gethighstayhigh blog entry</a> references a lot of Kobo internal layout.
 Thanks !

 ### Some Power Consumption measurements (needs to be redone with a proper methodology later on !!!)
 ```